Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have gone over this contest's total of 222.5 points 56 times.
+- Denver and its opponents have gone over 226.5 combined points in 46 of 82 games this season.

-- Denver has an average point total of 228.3 in its contests this year, 5.8 more points than this matchup's over/under.
+- The average point total in Denver's matchups this year is 228.3, 1.8 more points than this game's over/under.

 - The Nuggets' ATS record is 45-37-0 this season.